Is it taking you forever to really get a grip of chess? After several months or years of playing, you still SUCK.

 Possible Reasons Why You Are Bad At Chess

-Other overlooked conditions like an overburdened mind, a tired body, and a hungry stomach can contribute to the reasons why you could ask yourself, “why am I so bad at chess?”
+Other overlooked conditions like an overburdened mind, a tired body, and a hungry stomach can contribute to your poor chess playing style.

 3. Playing Opponents Who are Too Strong or Too Weak